nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

 ``beginCaptures`` further divides the begin mark into smaller scopes.

 The most interesting part, however, is ``patterns``.
-Recursion, and the importance of ordering, finally have made their appearance here.
+Recursion, and the importance of ordering, have finally made their appearance here.

 We've seen above that fields can be nested.
 In order to account for this, we need to style nested fields recursively.
-That's what the ``include`` rule does when we furnish it the ``$self`` value: it recursively applies our entire syntax definition to merely a portion of the text captured by our begin-end rule.
+That's what the ``include`` rule does when we furnish it the ``$self`` value: it recursively applies our entire syntax definition the text captured by our begin-end rule.
 This portion excludes the text individually consumed by the regexes for ``begin`` and ``end``.

 Remember, matched text is consumed; thus, it is excluded from the next match attempt.